ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 [static]: /2024/a-type-system-for-rcl-part-1-introduction/#static-vs.-runtime
 [gsubck]: /2024/a-type-system-for-rcl-part-2-the-type-system#the-generalized-subtype-check

-In part one we looked at what I want from a type system for RCL, and in part two we saw what the resulting type system looks like.
+In [part one][part1] we looked at what I want from a type system for RCL, and in [part two][part2] we saw what the resulting gradual type system looks like.
+The types form a lattice,
+and typechecking involves a generalized notion of the subtype relationship.
-In this part we’ll take a closer look at how the typechecker is implemented.
+In this part we’ll take a closer look at how the typechecker is implemented in Rust.
 After this post,
-we will understand how RCL is able to report the type error in this program:
+we will understand how RCL identifies the type error in this program, and how it is able to localize and explain the error:

 <pre><code class="sourceCode"><span class="kw">let</span> ports = [<span class="dv">22</span>, <span class="dv">80</span>, <span class="dv">443</span>];